 Some utility sinks offer the flexibility of having two bowls.
 When washing, one side holds soapy water, while the other side is reserved for rinsing.

-Some utility sinks offer options such as a back shelf, drying racks, and a bottle holder.
+Some utility sinks offer design options, such as a back shelf, drying racks, and a bottle holder.
 If these are important to you, make sure the utility sink you are considering has or can be fitted with these accessories.

 A utility sink featuring a sloped bottom or channel grooves will drain better.

-Some utility sinks contain a sound dampening feature that diminishes the noise made when the sink is hit with running water.
+Some utility sinks contain a sound-dampening feature that diminishes the noise made when the sink is hit with running water.
+If your laundry or utility room is adjacent to any bedrooms, this may be an especially useful feature.

 The prices for utility sinks vary according to the installation style and the materials used in construction.